-My degoogling process started a few months ago, and it included moving on from Gmail to a privacy-focused email provider, amongst many other actions.
+My degoogling process started a few months ago, and it included moving on from Gmail to a privacy-focused email provider, among many other actions.
 I surveyed the landscape and considered Proton Mail, Tutanota, Posteo, and a few others.
-Finally I settled with the Amsterdam-based Soverin.net, openend an account back in July 2019 and paid for a full year of service.
-What follows is the story of why I cancelled my account yesterday in favour of another provider.
+Finally I settled with the Amsterdam-based Soverin.net, opened an account back in July 2019 and paid for a full year of service.
+What follows is the story of why I canceled my account yesterday in favor of another provider.

 This post is a transcript of this post I created in reddit.